faranalytics/socketnaut/README.md

 Socketnaut provides a facility for obtaining information about the client-proxy socket.
 When a proxied request is made to an `http.Server`, the `request` handler is passed a `http.IncomingMessage`.
 The remote address of the socket, accessed using `http.IncomingMessage.socket.remoteAddress`, will provide the remote address of the proxy (usu.
 127.0.0.1) - not the remote address of the client.
 Implementations such as **Proxy Protocol** and the `Forwarded` HTTP header are commonly used in order to address this issue.

 Socketnaut solves this problem by simply providing a `MessageChannel` facility for requesting information about the client-proxy socket.
 Call the `ServiceAgent.requestProxySocketAddressInfo` method with the request socket (e.g., `req.socket`) as an argument.
-The method will return a `Promise` that resolves to a `socketnaut.ProxySocketAddressInfo` object that contains information that describes the proxy's socket tuple.
+The method returns a `Promise` that will resolve to a `socketnaut.ProxySocketAddressInfo` object that contains information that describes the proxy's socket tuple.

 ### Example